313th Air Division

 The 313th Air Division is an inactive United States Air Force unit.
+It was initially organized in 1944 during World War II for use in the Pacific Theater of Operations.
 Its last assignment was with Pacific Air Forces at Kadena Air Base, Okinawa.
 It was inactivated on 1 October 1991.

 History

-The unit's origins begin with the World War II 313th Bombardment Wing, part of Twentieth Air Force.
+The unit was first organized during World War II as the 313th Bombardment Wing, part of Twentieth Air Force.
 The 313th Wing engaged in very heavy bombardment Boeing B-29 Superfortress operations against Japan.

 World War II

-The 313th Bombardment Wing was organized at Peterson Field, Colorado in the spring of 1944 as a very heavy bombardment wing, to be equipped with the Boeing B-29 Superfortresses.
+The 313th Bombardment Wing was organized at Peterson Field, Colorado in the spring of 1944 as a very heavy bombardment wing, to be equipped with Boeing B-29 Superfortresses.
 Operational groups assigned to the wing were the 6th and 9th Bombardment Groups.
 Both were existing units with the 6th being reassigned from the Sixth Air Force in the Caribbean, where it was performing antisubmarine missions and protecting the Panama Canal from airfields in Panama.
-The 9th was assigned to Army Air Force Training Command in South Florida as part of its school of applied tactics.
+The 9th was assigned to Army Air Forces Training Command in Florida as part of its school of applied tactics.
 Both groups were reassigned to bases in Nebraska – to (Grand Island Army Air Field and McCook Army Air Field) respectively, where they trained initially on Boeing B-17 Flying Fortresses until their B-29 aircraft could be manufactured and made available to them.
 Two other bombardment groups, the 504th and 505th were formed as new units (504th at Fairmont Army Air Field, the 505th at Harvard Army Air Field), also being assigned to bases in Nebraska for training.
-After dealing with various training issues and also problems with the B-29s they received, the combat groups were ready to deploy to the Pacific Theater and departed for North Field, in the Northern Mariana Islands arriving during late December 1944.
+After dealing with various training issues and also problems with the B-29s they received, the combat groups were ready to deploy to the Pacific Theater and departed for North Field, on the Tinian, arriving during late December 1944.

 On Tinian, the wing was assigned to the XXI Bomber Command of Twentieth Air Force.
 Once in place, the groups of the 313th "began flying missions, initially against Iwo Jima, the Truk Islands, and other Japanese held areas.
 Later, they flew low-level night incendiary raids on area targets in Japan; participated in mining operations in the Shimonoseki Strait, and contributed to the blockade of the Japanese Empire by mining harbors in Japan and Korea.
 In April 1945 the 313th assisted the invasion of Okinawa by bombing Japanese airfields used by kamikaze pilots."